rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

 <img src="images/dj-rest-auth-registration-example.png" alt="Registration endpoint" width="900"/>

 The username appears in the browsable endpoint, but thanks to the configuration you can leave it empty.
-And thats it! we have added a customized registration endpoint to our Django app.
-Now we can create users with email, gender and phone number, and test the login too.
+And that's it!
+We have added a customized registration endpoint to our Django app.
+Now we can create users with email, gender, and phone number, and make some tests around the login functionality too.

 ### Use of JWT

-When an app manages authentication, a good and standard way is using [JWT (JSON web tokens)](https://auth0.com/docs/tokens/json-web-tokens).
+When an app manages authentication, a good and standard implementation of authentication by token authorization is using [JWT (JSON web tokens)](https://auth0.com/docs/tokens/json-web-tokens).
 JWTs are a good way of securely transmitting information between parties because they can be signed, which means you can be sure that the senders are who they say they are.
 We can easily configure our Django app to use JWT.
-First we need to install `djangorestframework-simplejwt`:
+First we need to install [djangorestframework-simplejwt](https://pypi.org/project/djangorestframework-simplejwt/):

 ```python
 pip install djangorestframework-simplejwt